Stewardship -

 • Lack of transparency: No visibility into point balances

-• Delayed payments: 14-30 day wait times for bonuses/overtime
+• Delayed payments: 14–30 day wait times for bonuses and overtime

 • Frequent errors: 1 in 5 paychecks require correction